hjstobart/hjstobart/README.md

 <h3 align="left">Summary:</h3>

 Hello!
 I'm Harry, a Quantitative Analyst in London.
-My primary interests are the __pricing of plain vanilla and exotic derivatives__ across various asset classes including _equities, fixed income & rates, hybrids, FX, and commodities_.
+My primary interests are the __pricing of plain vanilla and exotic derivatives__ across various asset classes including _equities, fixed income & rates, hybrids, structured products, and FX_.
 In addition, I enjoy researching machine learning techniques and their applications to finance, and just about any financial data science projects.
 <br> <br>

 |      Current Research Project:   |